prashantbhatt/datasciencecoursera/README.md

 # datasciencecoursera
-This is for the Data Scirnce Specialisation from John Hopkins University.
+This is for the Data Science Specialisation from John Hopkins University.